jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 * `vagrant box add ubuntu/jammy64` (Canonical--Ubuntu 22.04 parent company - provided)
 * `vagrant box add debian/bookworm64` (Official Debian Bookworm release)

-For those using M1 Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M1 macs and parallels
+For those using M-series Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M-series macs and parallels

-* `bento/ubuntu-22.04-arm64`
+* `bento/ubuntu-22.04`
-* `almalinux/9.aarch64`
+* `almalinux/9`

-1. `mkdir jammy64-arm`
+1. `mkdir jammy64`
-1. `cd jammy64-arm`
+1. `cd jammy64`
-1. `vagrant init bento/ubuntu-22.04-arm64`
+1. `vagrant init bento/ubuntu-22.04`

-1. `mkdir almalinux9-arm`
+1. `mkdir almalinux9`
-1. `cd almalinux9-arm`
+1. `cd almalinux9`
-1. `vagrant init almalinux/9.aarch64`
+1. `vagrant init almalinux/9`

 ### Vagrant commands